Rights! What ‘Rights’?

 The post ‘Speech isn’t free’ elicited the comment “Isn’t the assumption that one has the ‘right’ to do something unless it is proscribed by law.
-Therefore the discussion of whether free speech is ‘a right that existed in law’ is moot.
-It exists as a right unless it is made illegal”.
+The discussion of whether free speech is ‘a right that existed in law’ is moot on the premise that it exists as a right unless it is made illegal”.
 A view I have to agree with – up to a point.
 Historically, the right to free speech has always been proscribed by law in the form intended to suppress ‘sedition, or ‘treason’ or ‘slander’ (criminal and civil law).
 My posts on subject areas like this are generally a means of introducing the humorous creations of A.P.
 Herbert and his “Misleading Cases’, which parody ‘The Law’.

 Now, I have had occasion to refer before to the curious delusion that the British subject has a number of rights and liberties which entitle him to behave as he likes so long as he does no specific injury or harm.
 There are few, if any, such rights, and in a public street there are none; for there is no conduct in a public thoroughfare which cannot easily be brought into some unlawful category, however vague.